Capitalized Asset / Small and Attractive Asset Management Policy

-When it is determined that Sno-Isle Libraries no longer needs a Capital Asset, it will declare that asset to be surplused.
-The Board of Trustees must approve the surplus of all Capital Assets prior to asset disposal.
-The Capital Asset may be removed from the inventory following approval.
+When Sno-Isle Libraries determines it no longer needs a Capital Asset, a majority of the Board of Trustees members present at a duly called meeting must declare the asset surplus before it can be removed from inventory.
 Sno-Isle Libraries may then sell, donate or dispose of surplused assets in a cost effective and responsible manner.

 Next review date: 10/2023